conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

   certain very old packages that require VC9 will fail.

-TravisCI (OSX, IBM Power 8+)
+TravisCI (IBM Power 8+, ARM)
 ------------------------------

-TravisCI is used to build packages for IBM Power 8+.
+TravisCI is used to build packages for IBM Power 8+ and ARM.
 After merging a staged-recipes pull request, it might be necessary to force sync your repositories in TravisCI to see the reload and cancel buttons.
 To do this please visit `<https://app.travis-ci.com/account/repositories>`__ and click the "Sync accounts" button.